 A company’s employee development plan has always been an essential part of sustainable business growth.
 Workers who gain skills in the workplace not only improve the efficiency and quality of their work but are more likely to stay with the organization longer.
-Now, though, workers won’t even accept a high-paying job offer if development opportunities aren’t on the table.
+However, workers won’t even accept a high-paying job offer if development opportunities aren’t on the table.
 Similarly, tenured team members are far more likely to quit if they don’t have structured and on-demand options to grow their skills.

 There are plenty of solutions you can deploy.
-If you can get employee development and talent development right, you’ll be the superstar of your organization who saved your company millions in turnover costs.
+If you can get employee development and talent development right, you’ll be the superstar within your organization.
+Just think: You’ll have saved your company millions in turnover and productivity costs.
 That’s just what this post is intended to help you do.

 Below, you’ll learn more about why employee development is so important right now and several strategies you can use to get BIG wins with employees who want to grow and executives who want to see some positive numbers.

 You’re in for a ride!
 Feel free to skip to your favorite part using the table of contents.